rokmohar/alexa-assistant/fresh_install.md

 1. Open a new browser window or tab
 2. Goto to https://s3.console.aws.amazon.com/
 3. You will see a list of S3 buckets (you might only have one if you havne't created any before).
-4. Click on the one with a name starting with (where XXXXXX will be some random characters)
+4. Click on name of the the bucket with a name starting with (where XXXXXX will be some random characters)
     ```
     arn:aws:s3:::alexaassistant-s3bucket-XXXXXXX
     ```